-A guardianship of the person provides legal and physical custody of a child to someone other than a parent.
+A guardianship of the person offers legal and physical custody of a kid to someone other than a parent.
 Guardianships are an option when circumstances no longer allow the parents to care for their child.
-These circumstances can include: physical illness, addiction, military deployment, etc.
+These conditions can include physical disease, addiction, military deployment, etc.

-In order to become a guardian you must file papers with the court and go through a number of steps leading up the court hearing.
-It is advisable to have an attorney to guide you through the rigorous paperwork, filing ad service requirements.
-The court does not require and attorney but mistakes completing the court forms and giving “formal notice” to all relatives is common without an attorney, as the forms and rules for notice are complicated.
-If not followed carefully it can result in having to go back to court and taking longer to process your case.
-An attorney can help you present your case to the court, especially if one or both parents object to the guardianship.
+To become a guardian, you must file papers with the CourtCourt and go through several processes leading to the court hearing.
+It is recommended that an attorney guide you through the arduous documentation and filing ad service requirements.
+The CourtCourt does not require an attorney, but mistakes in completing the court documents and delivering “formal notice” to all relatives are common without an attorney.
+The forms and requirements for notice are complicated.
+If not followed attentively, it can result in having to go back to CourtCourt and taking longer to process your case.
+An attorney can help you submit your claim to the CourtCourt, especially if one or both parents object to guardianship.

 We Get REsults

 A guardian of the person has legal custody and responsibility for the minor, and a guardian of the minor’s estate has legal responsibility to manage the minor’s assets.
 A guardianship is not an adoption and is not as permanent a relationship.
 However, by obtaining a guardianship, you will have the responsibility of caring for all of the minor’s needs including: food, shelter, health care, education, and emotional and physical well-being until age 18.

 Guardianship Of The Estate

 A guardianship of the estate occurs when a minor has acquired substantial assets (typically an inheritance), and an individual needs to be appointed to protect those assets.
 This guardian is typically a surviving parent.
 A guardianship of the estate manages a child’s income, money, and/or property (real or personal) until the child turns 18.
 The guardian of an estate is held to a very high standard of care known as the “fiduciary duty.”